SkygearIO/features/features/user-profile.md

 ## New Sign Up and Log In API

+### Sign Up API

 The new sign up API is proposed to enable: 1) sign up with custom data;
 2) update user profile during sign up.
 The new sign up API will perform:

-1. Discover user with the provided data
+1. Discover user with the authentication data
-1. Sign up with the provided data and password, if no user is found
+1. Sign up with the authentication data and password, if no user is found
 1. Update user record as profile

 The function signature will be `container.signup(authData, password, profile)`